Space of dark states in Tavis-Cummings model: Structure of the dark subspace

 We associate each occurrence of $ \epsilon $ in the expression \eqref{refined_expansion} with a unique identifier and determine its amplitude quantum so that: a) the initial state and initial type of this quantum correspond to this occurrence; and b) the transition and types for a given quantum correspond to the mapping $ \xi $ in the sense defined above.
 The condition {\bf Q} is satisfied, since there are no cancelling terms in the expression for the matrix element \eqref{hamapp}.
 Therefore, we determined the quantization of the amplitude.

 Then the point 1 of Lemma 4.1 will be fulfilled by the initial choice of the partition \eqref {quanta_expansion}.
 In view of our definition of the function $ \xi $, the amplitude distribution in the $ | \theta \Psi \rangle $ state will be proportional to the amplitude distribution in the state $ cH | \Psi \rangle $ for any constant $ c> 0 $.
 In fact, we are talking about the choice of the time value $ t = c $ in the action of the operator $ tH $ on the initial state.
-In order to determine the value of $ c $ necessary for the fulfillment of the point 2, we calculate the contribution of each occurrence of l $\varepsilon$ in $\{\langle j|\Psi\rangle\langle i|H|j\rangle\}_\varepsilon$ and in $ |\theta\Psi\rangle$.
+In order to determine the value of $ c $ necessary for the fulfillment of the point 2, we calculate the contribution of each occurrence of l $\varepsilon$ in the right side of equation a\eqref{mult} and compare it with the deposit of the corresponding letter $\epsilon$ in $ |\theta\Psi\rangle$.

 We fix some type transition $t_{in}\rightarrow t_{fin}$ and some state transition $s_{in}\rightarrow s_{fin}$.
 We call an occurrence of $\varepsilon^2$ in the result of opening parentheses in \eqref{mult} corresponding to these transitions if $j=s_{in},\ i=s_{fin}$, and this occurrence is obtained by the multiplication of the occurrence of $\varepsilon$ of the type $t_{in}$ in the first multiplier of the right side of \eqref{mult} by the occurrence of $\varepsilon$ in the second multiplier of the type $t'$, so that $t_{in}t'=t_{fin}$.
 Each of such occurrence of $\varepsilon^2$ corresponds to unique quantum of amplitude of the size $\epsilon$ from the amplitude quantization defined above through the function $\xi$, which has the same state anf type transitions: this quantum corresponds to the occurrence of $\epsilon$ that are mapped by the one-to-one correspondence $\xi$ into the initial occurrence of $\epsilon^2$.
 Hence the target value of $c$ we can find from the proportion $\varepsilon^2/1=\epsilon/c$, whence, taking $\epsilon=\varepsilon/\nu$, we obtain $c=1/\nu\varepsilon$, that has the order 1.